3 Reasons Why 2020 Will Go Down as The Year of The Lowest Mortgage Rates in Recorded History (Among Other Things)

 Over the course of the first few months of 2020, as the coronavirus outbreak spread from China and made its way stateside, investors continued to indicate their concern by pouring money into the bond market.
 In response, mortgage rates steadily declined, falling from 3.51% in January to a 50-year low of 3.29% in March, according to Freddie Mac’s Private Mortgage Market Survey (PMMS).

 The Federal Reserve System, commonly known as “the Fed,” is the central bank of the United States.
-The primary function of the Fed is to monitor, and at times manipulate, the U.S. economy to minimize the risk of financial crisis and protect consumer interests.
+The primary function of the Fed is to monitor and at times manipulate, the U.S. economy to minimize the risk of the financial crisis and protect consumer interests.

 In its efforts to keep both housing and financial markets afloat as financial hardship fell over our nation like a thick fog, the Fed announced it would make unlimited MBS purchases as a means to stabilize markets and drive economic activity.

 Increasing MBS spending is the Fed’s method of controlling the federal funds rate or the rate on overnight loans made between banks.
 When the Fed makes MBS purchases, the federal funds rate lowers.
 In turn, this allows banks to lower their interest rates on the loans made to businesses and consumers, such as mortgages.

 By June of 2020, the Fed was purchasing around $4.5 billion a day in MBS, pushing rates down even further.
 In July, rates fell below 3% for the first time in the 50 years of Freddie Mac’s survey.